-Last week was extremely busy for me, not to mention exhausting and exhilarating.
+Last week (w/c 17 October 2022) was extremely busy for me, not to mention exhausting and exhilarating.
 As it was Menopause Awareness Week, I delivered fourteen menopause awareness sessions to over 600 people.

-I’m happy to say that the feedback has been amazing, and I feel honoured that I’ve been able to impact so many lives positively.
+I’m happy to say that the feedback has been amazing, and I feel honoured that I’ve been able to positively impact so many lives.
 That’s why I love and do what I do!

 Male vs Female Menopause

-When a woman enters the peri-menopause phase (the time running up to their last period), estrogen levels drop very quickly.
+When a person born with a womb enters the peri-menopause phase (the time running up to their last period), estrogen levels drop very quickly.
 The sudden fall in that vital hormone can be attributed to many of the menopause symptoms.

 With men, unlike the quick decline in estrogen seen during menopause, their testosterone generally declines relatively slowly – less than 2% per year from the ages of 30 to 40.
 However, for some, the reduction may be more rapid.